ccs-summer-2019/1.1.1-computer-setup/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 ```

-Use exit() or Ctrl-D to exit Python's interactive shell.
+Use `exit()` or `Ctrl-D` to exit the interactive shell.

 ## Pipenv

-The `pipenv` program is designed to combine pip and virtualenv into one program.
+Pipenv is designed to combine pip and virtualenv into one program.
 It has become the official Python-recommended resource for managing package dependencies.

 Install Pipenv for Python 3: